bashojs/basho/README.md

 Recursion is powerful.
 For instance, along with a promise that sleeps for a specified time, recursion can use used to periodically run a command.
 Usage is left to the reader as an exercise.

-## Multi-line string inputs and JSON Parsing
+## Multi-line string inputs and JSON, YAML and TOML Parsing

 With the 'string' option --str basho can treat the entire input as a single string with newlines (instead of an array of lines).